 A number of recent EAT rulings suggest that technical arguments over compliance with the early conciliation rules for tribunal claims may be given short shrift.

 Employers should bear in mind the following changes which apply from 6 April 2014 (click on the links for summaries of the changes in previous ebulletins): Continue reading

 The Government has confirmed that the change to the cap on the unfair dismissal award will apply from 29 July 2013 (subject to parliamentary apprioval for the draft statutory instrument).
 The maximum compensatory award which a tribunal will be able to award will be the lower of the cap set annually (currently £74,000) and 12 months' pay.

 The Government has published revised timings for some of the employment law changes in the pipeline, available here.
 It appears that restricting changes to the April/October schedule has been abandoned for the time being.
 Continue reading

 The Government has proposed, and the House of Lords approved, a number of amendments to the Enterprise and Regulatory Reform Bill:

 The first includes very significant proposed changes to TUPE in response to the 'call for evidence' last year: Continue reading

 A number of Government proposals announced in recent months (see here) – and one new proposal – have made their way into this month's Queen's Speech and associated Bills.
-The draft Enterprise and Regulatory Reform Bill includes the following: